MartinCote5/Rocket-Elevators-Foundation/README.md

 # Rocket_Elevators_Information_System
-Week 7 - Life is a Web Service - Requirements Manual
+Week 7 - Life is a Web Service

 ## Project made by: